DEV Community

 from qiskit_ibm_runtime import QiskitRuntimeService

-backend = service.backend('ibm_heron_r2') # 156-qubit Heron
+backend = QiskitRuntimeService().backend('ibm_heron_r2') # 156-qubit Heron

-# The Fermi-Hubbard Trotter circuit before optimization:
+# Fermi-Hubbard Trotter circuit at 90 steps:

 circuit = build_fermi_hubbard_circuit(n_qubits=120, n_trotter_steps=90)

-native_transpiled = transpile(circuit, backend=backend)
+native = transpile(circuit, backend=backend)

-# Output: ~15,000+ CX gates → error rate too high → output is noise
+# ~15,000+ CX gates → error rate exceeds threshold → output is noise

-# Q-CTRL Fire Opal: noise-aware compilation
+# Q-CTRL FIRE OPAL: noise-aware compilation

 import fire_opal

-# Fire Opal applies:
+# Fire Opal applies four optimisations simultaneously:

-# 1. Circuit rewriting: finds equivalent circuits with fewer gates
+# 1. Circuit rewriting — finds equivalent circuits with fewer gates

-optimized_result = fire_opal.run(
+result = fire_opal.run(

 circuits=[circuit],